Monter/spamcop.pl/README.md

 CHANGELOG
 =========

+- v3.1 - added information about individual e-mail address to which you should send reports of Spam
+       - change the presentation of a script (User Agent)
+       - added a new section "no routeable IP address"
+       - added a new section "Reports have already been sent"
+       - added a new section "No blank line delineating headers from body"
+       - added a new section "No valid email addresses"
+       - other minor cosmetic fixes
 - v3.0 - changing the mode of action in the event of an "possible forgery" error - change the alert from an error to a warning that allows you to continue script working
 - v2.9 - added a new section that detects "Bounce flag", which blocks the approval of SpamCop reports until logging on the project page and manually cancel the lock
 - v2.8 - added two new sections to detect messages "Supposed receiving system not associated with any of your mailhosts" and "Mailhost configuration problem"